watermelonexpress/dba-exercise/exercise02/README.md

-Write a query that detects all current deadlocks in a Postgres database and returns the processes and queries that are causing the deadlocks.
+Write a query that detects all current deadlocks in a Postgres database and returns the processes and queries that are involved in the deadlock.